Treelike/Text2Html/README.md

 put your desire colour in file4color.txt seperated with comma, if you want default color then leave it blank

-put your text in user.txt to generate and execute [ htmlg.py user.txt ]
+put your text in user.txt and execute [ htmlg.py user.txt ] results will be store in prism.html